Tyler Henry: From Child Clairvoyant To Hollywood Medium

 It took a bit of convincing to persuade Tyler Henry's father of his son's gift

 Although his father seems to prefer life away from the spotlight, Henry appears to maintain a very close relationship with Koelewyn.
-"Though you guys haven't seen him on ['Hollywood Medium'] as of yet, he's an incredible source of support and his encouragement gave me the strength to share my ability," Henry wrote in an Instagram post back in 2017.
-In another post about his father, he shared, "It's a privilege to have a dad that is someone I'd want to be friends with.
+"Though you guys haven't seen him on ['Hollywood Medium'] as of yet, he's an incredible source of support and his encouragement gave me the strength to share my ability," Henry wrote on Instagram in 2017.
+In another Instagram post about his father, he shared, "It's a privilege to have a dad that is someone I'd want to be friends with.
 His love for his child was stronger than any of the 'coming outs' he was met with as a parent."

 Some of Tyler Henry's classmates and teachers participated in his early psychic readings